NP-membership for the boundary-boundary art-gallery problem: The boundary-boundary art-gallery problem and

 \begin{proof} If $P$ is an art-gallery with $n$ vertices, then the boundary of $P$ can be easily guarded with $n$ (or even $\left\lceil\frac{n}2\right\rceil$) boundary guards.
 In a guarding configuration of $P$, the portion of the boundary that can be seen by any given guard is composed of at most $n$ connected regions.
 This is because any two different connected components of the boundary region must be separated by a vertex of $P$, as illustrated in \Cref{fig:BBreduction} (left).
 So in a guarding configuration, each edge of $P$ is covered by a set of at most $n^2$ intervals that are each guarded by a single guard.

 First, we nondeterminstically guess the structure of a guarding configuration.
-That is, for each guard, we guess which edge of $P$ it is on, and for each edge of $P$ we guess a partition of it into at most $n^2$ intervals, and for each of these intervals we guess which guard should guard it.
+That is, for each guard, we guess which edge of $P$ it is on, and for each edge of $P$ we guess a partition of it into at most $n^2$ intervals (called visibility intervals), and for each visibility interval we guess which guard should guard it.
 The exact locations of each guard and the endpoints of the guarding intervals are not guessed, but will become variables in an instance of $\mathcal{M}-2\text{SAT}$.